pczekalski/ESP32-4-Relay-MQTT/readme.md

 - 4 MQTT topics (one per relay)

 > [!WARNING]
-> there are no validations thus mind what you configure!
+> There are no validations, so mind what you configure!

-Once config is saved, device reboots and tries to connect to the WiFi AP using provided credentials.
-If it fails for any reason it will fall back to AP mode so you can correct your configuration again.
+Once the config is saved, the device reboots and tries to connect to the WiFi AP using the provided credentials.
+If it fails for any reason, it will fall back to AP mode so you can correct your configuration again.
-It is also possible to access configuration panel when in WiFI client mode - check the IP the device was given by the DHCP server and point your browser there.
+It is also possible to access the configuration panel when in WiFI client mode - check the IP address the DHCP server gave the device and point your browser there.

 Once successfully connected to the WiFi and MQTT broker, the device subscribes to 4 topics as configured.
 It awaits a text as a payload, containing one of the following strings:
 - ON (case sensitive) to switch the relay on